beigebrucewayne/Learning_R/neural_nets/README.md

 * Small number of neurons :: high error, pred factors too complex
 * Large number of neurons :: overfit training data and not generalize
-* # of neurons in each hidden layer :: between size of input and output layer, potentially mean
+* Number of neurons in each hidden layer :: between size of input and output layer, potentially mean
-* # of neurons in each hidden layer :: not twice size of input neurons
+* Number of neurons in each hidden layer :: not twice size of input neurons

 ## z-score norm